Martin187187/basyx-go-components/examples/BaSyxSecurityWorkshop/README.md

 ## 6. Easy Task (Business Case + How-To)

 **Business case:**
-- allow read access for Shelldescriptor id: "http://martin.de" for everyone.
+- allow read access for Shelldescriptor Get by id: "http://martin.de" for everyone (not list endpoint).

 **What to change:**
 1. Open and edit `docker_compose/access_rules/access-rules.json`.